tlgs/hrtzc/README.md

 However, it turns out there's a lot of _building_ that Vite is not doing -- I achieved an 89% size reduction of the CSS bundle by using PurgeCSS.

-### Notes on the stack

-- Popularity -
-  I'm not a web developer (and have no interest in becoming one) so I chose Bootstrap and Vite because they are popular and look like will be around for a while.
-  I had an OK time figuring out Bootstrap's _mobile-first_ approach, and I don't have enough experience with web build tools to tell if Vite was the right choice.
-- Power and comfort -
-  I would have _loved_ to use this project to learn D3: it's a simple stacked horizontal bar chart and the dataset recalculation is trivial.
-  Still, I felt like I would need to invest a decent chunk of time before I could produce something even close to what Chart.js offers out-of-the-box.
-  I instead chose to experiment with another part of my toolbox.